Home

 What Do Central Banks Do?

-Much of this section of the site has looked at the power over the markets that companies or individuals hold.
-But what about Central Banks?
+Much of this section of the site has looked at the power over the markets that companies or individuals hold, but what about Central Banks?
 Are they not the biggest force in a market?

 Central banks are organisations established by government to oversee the smooth running of an economy and often the regulation of financial services products and stock markets.